You are here

 Knowledge and Abilities

-Ability to: supervise and/or review conduct of fair hearings; give legal counsel to department heads and subordinates; scrutinize transcripts, findings, and orders from hearings conducted by other Hearings Examiners for errors of language, instructions to witnesses, rulings on evidence, conclusions of law, conformance with policy, and any other elements which could result in improper resolution of issues; write findings of fact, conclusions of law, and orders concisely and accurately; instruct lower-level examiners in all phases of hearings examination, including writing of findings and orders; travel regularly within the state.
+Ability to: supervise and/or review conduct of fair hearings; give legal counsel to department heads and subordinates; scrutinize transcripts, findings, and orders from hearings conducted by other Legal Examiners for errors of language, instructions to witnesses, rulings on evidence, conclusions of law, conformance with policy, and any other elements which could result in improper resolution of issues; write findings of fact, conclusions of law, and orders concisely and accurately; instruct lower-level examiners in all phases of hearings examination, including writing of findings and orders; travel regularly within the state.

 Legal Requirement(s)